OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:46:16] Um, and

-[00:46:17] beyond that, there's already a bunch of sound theory from people like Elinor Ostrom and everybody else about how we could go about doing this.
+[00:46:17] beyond that, there's already a bunch of sound theory from people like [[Person/Elinor Ostrom]] and everybody else about how we could go about doing this.
 And there's decades of work from people that have proven that we can do things in a different way.
 And now it just literally boils down to people just sitting and looking at other people.

 [00:46:33] Like they're crazy because they're not ready to operate that way.
 They're not ready to change their worldview.
 I think it's a big